PTFE O-Rings (Teflon)

 Overview

-PTFE (Polytetrafluoroethylene) is a semi-crystalline fluoropolymer rather than a rubber elastomer, but its chemical inertness and temperature range make it an essential sealing material for applications where no elastomer will survive.
-With resistance to virtually all industrial chemicals — including concentrated acids, strong alkalis, solvents and oxidising agents — PTFE is the default specification when chemical compatibility is the primary concern.
+PTFE (Polytetrafluoroethylene), widely known by the DuPont trade name Teflon, is a semi-crystalline fluoropolymer rather than an elastomer, but its chemical inertness and temperature range make it an essential sealing material for applications where no elastomer survives.
+PTFE and Teflon are the same material — Teflon is a registered trademark for PTFE manufactured by Chemours.
+Resistant to virtually all industrial chemicals — including concentrated sulfuric acid, hydrofluoric acid, strong alkalis, ketones, esters, and oxidising agents — PTFE is the default specification when chemical compatibility is the overriding requirement.

-PTFE O-rings operate from -200°C (liquid nitrogen service) to +260°C, the broadest temperature range of any sealing material.
-They are FDA compliant, physiologically inert and self-lubricating, eliminating the need for external lubrication in many applications.
+PTFE O-rings — also called Teflon O-rings or Teflon rings — operate from -200°C (liquid nitrogen service) to +260°C, the broadest temperature range of any sealing material.
+They are FDA 21 CFR §177.1550 compliant and USP Class VI certified, physiologically inert, and self-lubricating, eliminating the need for external lubrication in many applications.

 Material Properties